Who Is Chuck Yeager?

 Breaking the Sound Barrier

-After attending the Flight Performance School, Chuck Yeager was chosen to test pilot the Bell X-1 rocket in 1947.
+After attending the Flight Performance School, Yeager was chosen to test pilot the Bell X-1 rocket in 1947.
 Naming the jet “Glamorous Glennis” after his wife, Yeager on October 14th reached a top speed of 700 mph at 43,000 feet, becoming the first person to break the sound barrier (Mach 1).

 Despite its historic nature, information about this flight was deemed classified and as such was not released to the general public until June 1948.
 Afterward, Yeager was honored for his aviation trailblazing with the Mackay Trophy and the Collier Trophy, the latter presented by President Harry S. Truman at the White House.